NigeleM/Turtle/README.md

 3. Variable and non variable expressions can be evaluated
 4. Display different data to the screen.
 5. define and call functions
+6. if else statements implemented
-6. See Issues tab for upcoming updates
+7. See Issues tab for upcoming updates